Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 Small to medium businesses (SMBs) require the same basic functionality as enterprises but at a smaller scale.

-In some cases, SMBs may forego recruiting software features such as interview scheduling because they are able to handle these functions manually.
+In some cases, SMBs may forego software features such as interview scheduling because they are able to handle these functions manually.

 No one software is designed to support all recruiting functions or do them all well.
 That means most people use a variety of software tools referred to as a recruiting stack.